 For example, all Breville centrifugal juicers come with the same high quality highly durable cleaning brush.
 This brush is of a higher quality than the brushes included with all other centrifugal juicers we tested.
 Thus we can say that, in general, Breville juicers are easier to clean than most other centrifugal juicers.
 For more in-depth comparisons of the brushes included with individual models please see our individual juicer reviews.

 Most slow juicers come with a very similar quality brush with a very similar overall design.
 If you’re looking to compare the cleaning difficulty of slow juicers it’s more helpful to compare the complexity and design of individual parts, especially the juicing strainer (as we already did earlier).
 Cleaning tool quality is more of a differentiating factor with centrifugal juicers than it is with slow juicers.

 Juicers tend to stain over time.
 Some juicers tend to stain more easily than others.

 Generally, juicers with darker bodies and darker parts stain less easily if only because it’s more difficult to see stains on these darker parts.
 Conversely, juicers with lighter bodies and lighter parts stain more easily.

 For example, the Tribest GSE with its white body and white parts stains quite easily.
 The Omega NC800 with its dark body and black plastic parts barely stains at all.

 Note that, for the most part, stains can be removed by soaking parts in a vinegar/water solution.
-However, it’s virtually impossible to soak the body of a juicer and sometimes parts will stain badly enough so that staining is impossible to remove completely.
+However, it’s virtually impossible to soak the body of a juicer, and sometimes parts will stain badly enough so that the staining is impossible to remove (even with soaking, etc.).